• Skip to primary navigation

 An overhead shot of a plate of salt and pepper pork belly, with steamed white rice on the side.

-A handful of ingredients, minimal seasoning, and effort, and you get a flavor-packed meat dish that you won’t be able to stop eating.
+With a handful of ingredients, minimal seasoning, and effort, you get a flavor-packed meat dish you won’t be able to stop eating.

 Do you want it to be salty?
 Add more salt.
-You want it to be hot?
-Go crazy on the chili. 🙂
+Do you want it to be hot?
+Go wild on the chili. 🙂

-IF YOU WANT TRADITIONAL ASIAN RECIPES, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT TRADITIONAL ASIAN RECIPES, YOU WILL LIKE THESE POSTS!

 Ingredients